 - It’s forbidden to drink or eat in the river.
 You may bring a picnic, but no alcohol.

 - There are no lifeguards and swimming in the Boiling River is at your own risk.

 - The area has no shade, so if you come in summer, make sure you have and use sun protection.
-UV t-shirts and sun hats are definitely a good idea if you are planning on staying in the water for longer than 5 minutes.
+UV t-shirts and sun hats are a good idea if you plan on staying in the water for longer than 5 minutes.